djeada/Databases-Notes/notes/06_distributed_databases/01_distributed_database_systems.md

 Fragmentation divides the database into smaller pieces, or fragments, which are then distributed across different nodes.
 This method reduces the amount of data each node needs to handle and can improve performance.

-- **Horizontal Fragmentation**: This involves distributing rows of a table across different nodes.

-  Imagine a table called "Customers" that holds records for 10,000 clients.
-With horizontal fragmentation, you might store customers with IDs 1-5,000 on Node A and IDs 5,001-10,000 on Node B. Each node manages a subset of the rows, making queries that target specific ranges more efficient.
+- **Horizontal fragmentation** involves partitioning a table by rows, distributing them across different nodes.
+For instance, in a "Customers" table with 10,000 records, rows with IDs 1-5,000 could be stored on Node A, while rows with IDs 5,001-10,000 are stored on Node B. This approach is particularly effective for range-based queries, as each node manages a specific subset of rows, reducing query scope and improving performance.

-- **Vertical Fragmentation**: In this case, columns of a table are distributed.

-  Suppose the "Customers" table has columns for ID, Name, Address, and Email.
-You could store the ID and Name columns on Node A and the Address and Email columns on Node B. This setup can be useful if different applications or services frequently access only certain columns.
+- **Vertical fragmentation** splits a table by columns, distributing them across different nodes.
+For example, in a "Customers" table with columns such as ID, Name, Address, and Email, Node A could store the ID and Name columns, while Node B handles the Address and Email columns.
+This strategy is advantageous when specific applications or services consistently access only certain columns, minimizing data transfer and improving query efficiency.

 By fragmenting data, the system can store data closer to where it's most frequently accessed, reducing access times and improving overall performance.